-‘The Young And The Restless’ Vet Christian LeBlanc Shares Behind-The-Scenes Sneak Peek!
+‘The Young And The Restless’ Vet Christian LeBlanc Shares Behind-The-Scenes Sneak Peek

 His followers also got excited because they felt it might mean that Michael would be back on the canvas soon.
 One wrote, “Does this mean we will be seeing you soon on the Y&R…I bloody well hope so!”

-In another fun behind the scenes post, LeBlanc took a moment to brag on his on-screen wife Lauren, who is portrayed by Tracey Bregman, and her new storyline as one of the three power players at Jabot alongside Phyllis (Gina Tognoni) and Kerry (Alice Hunter).
+In another fun behind-the-scenes post, LeBlanc took a moment to brag on his on-screen wife Lauren, who is portrayed by Tracey Bregman, and her new storyline as one of the three power players at Jabot alongside Phyllis (Gina Tognoni) and Kerry (Alice Hunter).

-The latest Y&R spoilers from Inquisitr show that show that tomorrow Lauren ends up saving the day when Phyllis blanks on a scheduled photo shoot to showcase the powerful trio at the head of Jabot.
+The latest Y&R spoilers from the Inquisitr show that tomorrow Lauren ends up saving the day when Phyllis blanks on a scheduled photo shoot to showcase the powerful trio at the head of Jabot.
 After Ashley (Eileen Davidson) left with all her patents, the company was in a jam, and these three women stepped up and made sure the company moved forward after the incident.

 LeBlanc’s fans gave him a bit of advice in the comment section.
 One warned, “Careful.
 She’s a lady boss!!”